Adhyan-1404/Exploratory-Data-Analysis-Projects/EDA 1/README.md

-# EDA on Sales Data
+# Overview of project of EDA on Sales Data

 Here, I done EDA on Sales data *( k_circle_sales.csv )* taken from Kaggle using Python libraries like :
 * Numpy